simon-isler/asm-codegolf-entry/README.md

 # Intel x86 ASM Codegolf

-Write an Intel x86 assembly program that -- when compiled with the provided Makefile -- returns an ASCII compass.
+Write an Intel x86 assembly program (`main.s`) that -- when compiled with the provided Makefile -- returns an ASCII compass.

-The goal is to minimize the binary size.
+The goal is to minimize the compiled binary size of `main`.

-You can submit your solution (the file `main.s`) to http://codegolf.coredump.ch/challenges/asm-compass/

 ## Expected output